OpenEvalProject/evals/manuscripts/elife-59525/v2/manuscript.md

 Preliminary analysis with high-density EEG suggested that phase-based connectivity measures and graph-theoretical variables were not robust enough to capture the neurophysiologic dynamics of general anesthesia and recovery with appropriate temporal resolution (Blain-Moraes et al., 2017).
 We therefore chose two measures of cortical dynamics that have been suggested to differentiate levels of consciousness and, unlike spectral analysis, also serve as a surrogate for the repertoire of brain states, which we would expect to increase with recovery of consciousness and cognitive function.

-## Permutation entropy
+### Permutation entropy

 We used permutation entropy (PE) to measure the local dynamical changes of EEG in frontal and posterior channels.
 PE quantifies the regularity structure of a time series, based on a comparison of the order of neighboring signal values, which is conceptually simple, computationally efficient, and artifact resistant (Bandt and Pompe, 2002), and has been successfully applied to the separation of wakefulness from unconsciousness (Jordan et al., 2013; Li et al., 2008; Olofsen et al., 2008; Ranft et al., 2016).
-The calculation of PE requires two parameters: embedding dimension (dE) and time delay (τ).
-In line with previous studies, we used dE=5 and τ=4 in order to provide a sufficient deployment of the trajectories within the state space of the EEG beta activity during wakefulness and anesthesia (Jordan et al., 2013; Ranft et al., 2016).
+The calculation of PE requires two parameters: embedding dimension ($d_{E}$) and time delay (τ).
+In line with previous studies, we used $d_{E}$=5 and τ=4 in order to provide a sufficient deployment of the trajectories within the state space of the EEG beta activity during wakefulness and anesthesia (Jordan et al., 2013; Ranft et al., 2016).
 Supplementary analysis was performed to test the sensitivity of PE using alternative strategies of parameter selection.

 In the implementation, each 2 min epoch was divided into non-overlapping 10 s windows, the PE was calculated for each window, and the PE values were averaged across all the windows for each studied epoch and channel.
 The topographic maps of group-level PE value for each studied epoch was constructed using the topoplot function in the EEGLAB toolbox (Delorme and Makeig, 2004).
 For statistical comparisons, the averaged PE values were calculated over the frontal (Fp1, Fp2, Fpz, F3, F4, and Fz) and posterior (P3, P4, Pz, O1, O2, and Oz) channels at each studied epoch for each participant.

-## Lempel-Ziv complexity
+### Lempel-Ziv complexity

 Lempel-Ziv Complexity (LZC) was computed as a surrogate of complexity to reflect the spatiotemporal repertoire across scalp potentials.
 LZC is a method of symbolic sequence analysis that measures the complexity of finite length sequences (Lempel and Ziv, 1976), which has been shown to be a valuable tool to investigate brain states related to consciousness and cognition (Casali et al., 2013; Abásolo et al., 2015; Schartner et al., 2015; Hudetz et al., 2016; Schartner et al., 2017).
 The calculation of LZC requires a binarization of the multichannel EEG data.
 In this study, we used the implementation as described in Schartner et al., 2015; Schartner et al., 2017, and calculated the instantaneous amplitude from the Hilbert transformed EEG signal for each channel, which was binarized using its mean value as the threshold for the current channel (supplementary analysis was performed to test the effect of threshold selection).
 The data segment was then converted into a binary matrix, in which rows represent channels and columns represent time points.
 LZC was computed by searching the spatiotemporal matrix time point by time point and counting the number of different spatial patterns across different time points.
 Thus, the resultant measure captures the complexity or diversity in both temporal and spatial domains.

 For implementation, the average signal was first subtracted from all channels in order to remove the effect of common reference, and then the multichannel EEG epochs were divided into non-overlapping 4 s windows to compute the LZC, with the resultant LZC values being averaged across all the windows for each studied epoch.
 In line with previous studies, we normalized the original LZC by the mean of the LZC values from N = 50 surrogate data sets generated by randomly shuffling each row of the binary matrix, which is maximal for a binary sequence of fixed length (Schartner et al., 2015; Schartner et al., 2017) (supplementary analysis was performed to test alternative methods in the generation of surrogate data).

-## Statistical analysis of EEG measures
+### Statistical analysis of EEG measures

 Statistical analyses were conducted in consultation with the Center for Statistical Consultation and Research at the University of Michigan.
 All EEG-derived PE and LZC values were exported to IBM SPSS Statistics version 24.0 for Windows (IBM Corp.
 Armonk, NY).
 Statistical comparisons were performed using linear mixed models (LMM), to test (1) the difference between the ten studied epochs for both PE and LZC measures and (2) the difference between PE values derived from frontal and posterior channels.
 In contrast to traditional repeated-measures ANOVA analysis, LMM analysis offers more flexibility in dealing with missing values (see Supplementary file 1B) and accounting for the within-participant variability by including a random intercept associated with each participant.
 The non-anesthetized group was included primarily to control for learning effects in repeated cognitive testing and thus, for EEG analysis, the statistical analysis was focused on anesthetized group.
 For the model of LZC values, the fixed effect is the studied epoch.
 For the model of PE values, the fixed effects include the studied epoch, region, and the interaction between them.
 We fitted the models with random intercept specific for each participant and used the default variance components as the covariance structure.
 We modeled the studied epoch as repeated effects and assumed each studied epoch was associated with different residual variance by using the diagonal structure as the covariance structure of the residuals.
 We employed restricted maximum likelihood estimation.
 The models described above were chosen by taking into account the information criteria and likelihood ratio test results in the comparisons, with alternative models including additional random effects and repeated effects, as well as different covariance structures (Supplementary file 1B).
 For all post hoc pairwise comparisons, the Bonferroni corrected p-value along with the estimate and 95% confidence interval (CI) of the difference were reported.
 A two-sided p<0.05 was considered statistically significant.

-## Associations between EEG measures and neurocognitive performance
+### Associations between EEG measures and neurocognitive performance

 To explore whether the EEG-based measures of cortical dynamics are predictive of the performance of the cognitive functions in the post-anesthetic period, we examined the associations between EEG measures during pre-anesthetic baseline (EC1), Maintenance and pre-ROC and the impairment of cognitive performance at emergence (just after recovery of consciousness).
 Spearman’s rank correlation was used to assess the relationships between each of the EEG measures (frontal PE, posterior PE and LZC) and the impairment of performance, in terms of both accuracy and response time, for each of the six tasks.

-## Neurocognitive testing
+### Neurocognitive testing

 Neurocognitive tests were selected from the cognition test battery (Basner et al., 2015) to reflect a broad range of cognitive domains, ranging from basic abilities such as sensory-motor speed to complex executive functions such as abstraction.
 The order of the six tests was randomized but balanced across subjects.
 Individual subjects took the tests in the same order (except during familiarization, which occurred at least 1 week prior to the study day).
 In each test session, subjects repeated the first test after completion of sixth test.
 Therefore, the temporal resolution for one test in five control subjects and five experimental subjects was doubled.
 Each testing session required 15–25 min to complete, with a new session starting every 30 min after emergence.
 There was thus a total of six testing sessions in the 3-hr time period after emergence.
 The following six tests, adopted from Basner et al., 2015, were chosen for this study.
 See Table 1 for a summary of the tests, associated cognitive function, and associated neuroanatomical substrates.